16th/17th c, pine, mineral pigments, gesso, gold leaf. 33″w, 17.5″d, 79″h.

 Below this storage compartment is a desk-like structure, with a narrow panel at the top providing a ledge for supporting offering vessels and bowls necessary at religious rites.
 This “desk” has two drawers used for storing items related to the rites.
 Each drawer front is decorated with a “Taoyuan” design with lobed-shape ends within a T-fret motif on an orange ground.
 The T-fret or key fret is an auspicious design signifying wealth, in this case spiritual wealth.
 Below the drawers is an apron with a wide band painted with the stylized swastika motif symbolizing ultimate harmony and the Seal of the Heart of the Buddha.
 The rest of the board is painted with a scrolling floral vine design, with a scalloped hem.

-This cabinet has simple door pulls and drawer pulls made from pieces of leather, likely from a horse a Tibetan nomad used as transportation.
+This cabinet has simple door and drawer pulls made from pieces of leather, likely from a horse a Tibetan nomad used as transportation.
 The side panels show hand-chiseled blade marks, evidence this is a hand-made antique piece.
-This is a rare cabinet as not many religious items, especially a big temple chest, survived a cultural revolution when such items were especially sought to be destroyed.
+This is a rare cabinet as not many religious items, especially a big temple chest, survived a cultural revolution when such items were specially sought to be destroyed.
 Now Tibet has banned any antiques, especially of religious significance, from leaving the country to preserve its heritage.
 This magnificent temple piece is a treasure today.